researchgate/inline-stylesheet/README.md

 ## Advanced usage

 ### Modifiers with dependencies
-Sometimes modifiers to depend on each other.
+Sometimes modifiers depend on each other.
 Image a button that needs to apply colors differently depending on the given theme.
 Therefore you can use the feature of nested modifier style declaration.

 ```js
 const stylesheet = InlineStylesheet.create(`